coldshrine/study-notes/books/designing-data-intensive-applications.md

 An event is generated once by a _producer_ (_publisher_ or _sender_), and then potentially processed by multiple _consumers_ (_subcribers_ or _recipients_).
 Related events are usually grouped together into a _topic_ or a _stream_.

 A file or a database is sufficient to connect producers and consumers: a producer writes every event that it generates to the datastore, and each consumer periodically polls the datastore to check for events that have appeared since it last ran.

+However, when moving toward continual processing, polling becomes expensive.
+It is better for consumers to be notified when new events appear.

+Databases offer _triggers_ but they are limited, so specialised tools have been developed for the purpose of delivering event notifications.